hres/346R2/README.md

 ## Build Sodium Monitoring Webapp

 Run `npm run-script build` to build the project.
 The build artifacts will be stored in the dist/ directory.
-Move the `contents` of this folder into your Apache server so that it is available at `/var/www/html/`
+Move the `contents` of this folder into your Apache server (`/var/www/html/`)